medwatt/gmid/README.md

   the form `(start, stop, step)`.
 The smaller the step size, the bigger is the size of the lookup table.

-- The `length` can be provided as a list of discrete values or a 1-dimensional `numpy` array.
+- The `lengths` can be provided as a list of discrete values or a 1-dimensional `numpy` array.

 - Only a single `width` should be provided.
 The assumption here is that the